 “The Lee brothers are both new clients for Hunt Real Estate Capital and Freddie Mac,” noted Jeffrey J. Ballaine, Vice President at Hunt Real Estate Capital.
 “But they are both seasoned local commercial real estate and multifamily investors.”

-These deals were brought to Hunt Real Estate Capital by Robert Regan, owner of Catalyst Commercial Partners who also serves as professional manager of all three buildings.
+These deals were brought to Hunt Real Estate Capital by Robert Regan, owner of Catalyst Commercial Partners who also serves as a professional manager of all three buildings.

 Both Alta Casa and Travis Apartments are in the Capitol Hill submarket, approximately three miles east of the Seattle central business district.
 Castlereach is located in Seattle.